 In addition, some of the most persistent challenges in implementing climate funds' gender mandates remain with transparent monitoring, reporting on and verification (MRV) of gender equality results in financing climate actions.
-While all multilateral climate funds have now integrated gender considerations to varying degrees into their implementing partner engagement, project development and project approval processes (focusing on procedural quality-at-entry), widespread weaknesses remain in monitoring and reporting of quantitative and qualitative gender results in implementation (focusing on outcome-oriented quality-in-implementation).
+While all multilateral climate funds have now integrated gender considerations to varying degrees into their implementing partner engagement, project development and project approval processes (focusing on procedural quality-atentry), widespread weaknesses remain in monitoring and reporting of quantitative and qualitative gender results in implementation (focusing on outcome-oriented quality-in-implementation).
 Such details, important for the accountability of climate funds with respect to gender, are largely missing from the required results reporting, such as annual performance reports or fund score cards submitted to funds' own governing bodies.

-At both project-level and aggregated at portfolio-level the comprehensive and accurate quantitative and qualitative accounting of gendered results is lacking, such as the sex-disaggregated number of verified (not just intended) beneficiaries or the share of a fund's resources spent in support of gender equality outcomes.
-The GEF-7 Corporate Scorecard for 2021 only tracks the gender quality of project concepts and intended beneficiaries, but not actual results (GEF, 2021a).
-The most recent GEF progress report on the gender implementation strategy details that only little more than 50% of GEF projects under implementation report on gender, and the ones that do often provide limited details and weak analysis of gender results (GEF, 2021b).
+At both project-level and aggregated at portfolio-level the comprehensive and accurate quantitative and qualitative accounting of gendered results is lacking, such as the sex-disaggregated number of verified reached (not just intended) beneficiaries or the share of a fund's resources spent in support of gender equality outcomes.
+The GEF-8 Corporate Scorecard for 2023 only tracks the gender quality of initial project concepts and sex-disaggregated data for intended beneficiaries, but not actual results (GEF, 2023).
+The most recent GEF progress report on the gender implementation strategy details that too many GEF projects under implementation still don't report on gender, and the ones that do often provide limited details and weak analysis of gender results (GEF, 2021), although a GEF IEO evaluation in 2022 noted gains in reporting against gender indicators, which now 78% of projects do (GEF IEO, 2022).
+Similarly, a 2022 portfolio review of gender integration in CIF investments finds that despite gender analyses, gender activities and gender indicators at the project level, gender-responsive monitoring and reporting remains lacking (CIF, 2022c).

-The GCF annual portfolio report for 2020 for projects and programmes under implementation also notes shortcomings of implementing partners to execute their submitted gender action plans, and in some cases, they are missing entirely.
-The reports also suggest that projects several years into implementation are insufficiently treating the GCF-required gender assessments and mandatory action plans as 'living documents' in need of updating and review by refining targets and indicators and tracking sex-disaggregated data consistently (GCF, 2021a).

-Likewise, the annual reports climate funds under the UNFCCC have to submit to the COP are also missing sufficient granularity and comprehensiveness in accounting for gender equality and climate impacts through fundsupported actions.
+The GCF annual portfolio report for 2022 for projects and programmes under implementation also notes that while compliance with its updated gender policy is high procedurally (all projects submitted have a gender analysis and project-level gender action plan), and a shift from gender sensitivity to gender-responsiveness is noticeable in stronger gender targets, better gender mainstreaming and a focus on more concrete actions on the ground, this does not automatically translate into action through implementation and better reporting of intended results.
+For example, very few provide qualitative information such as how access to project benefits is reducing women's burden of gender-related work.
+The GCF Secretariat is focusing its guidance to implementing partners to improve monitoring and reporting on ensuring qualitative changes occur, such as in attitudes or practice and women's skills as leaders are enhanced.
+For this submitted gender action plans as 'living documents' need to be revised and updated by refining targets, activities and indicators and tracking sex-disaggregated data consistently throughout implementation (GCF, 2023b).
+Likewise, the annual reports climate funds under the UNFCCC have to submit to the COP are also missing sufficient granularity and comprehensiveness in accounting for gender equality and climate impacts through fund-supported actions.
 This is despite the mandate under decision 21/CP.22 for UNFCCC climate funds to include information on the integration of gender considerations in all aspects of their work.
-The 10th report of the GCF to the COP in 2021, for example, provided mainly a narrative on the procedural aspects of applying the gender policy in project preparation, but no qualitative or quantitative information on gender equality outcomes, no aggregate sex-differentiated beneficiary numbers of its portfolio, nor an accounting of approved or disbursed funding in support of intended gender equality and climate impacts (GCF, 2021b).
+The 12th report of the GCF to the COP in 2023, for example, provided mainly a narrative on the procedural aspects of applying the gender policy in project preparation and readiness activities, but no qualitative or quantitative information on gender equality outcomes, no aggregate sex-differentiated beneficiary numbers of its portfolio, nor an accounting of approved or disbursed funding in support of intended gender equality and climate impacts (GCF, 2023c).